 Hillevi Engström, Minister for International Development Cooperation, Sweden

-Since 2000, developing countries have immunised an additional 440 million children and prevented an estimated 6 million deaths with Gavi support.
+Since 2000, developing countries have immunised an additional 500 million children and prevented more than 7 million deaths with Gavi support.
 The estimated return on investment in expanded vaccine coverage is approximately 18% - similar to the investment return on primary education.
 Gavi’s co-financing policy requires countries to contribute to the cost of new vaccines supported by Gavi.
 As their economies grow, countries eventually graduate from Gavi support and move towards full national financing of their immunisation programmes.